Polirecyliente/SGConocimiento/Programming/01_Programming_definitions.md

 DSL: Domain Specific Language, a language used with a particular purpose, that doesn't work for creating programs of any kind.

 SQL: Structured Query Language, a DSL used to query and manage databases.

+SGML: Standard Generalized Markup Language, a standard to define markup languages.
+For example, HTML and XML comply with this standard.

+HTML: HyperText Markup Language, a markup language commonly used to create webpages, because browsers understand HTML, browsers draw a webpage from a given HTML file.

+XML: eXtended Markup Language, a multipurpose markup language, commonly used as a format for applications to write their output.

 # Algorithms